 Science & Technology Journalist.
-DIY Nerd.
+Web Nerd.
 Infinitely Curious.

-Dave Mosher combines his passions for science, journalism and the do-it-yourself ethos — paired with infinite curiosity — to craft clear, accessible and thought-provoking content for web, print, tablet, and other platforms.
+Dave Mosher combines his passions for science and journalism—paired with infinite curiosity—to craft clear, accessible, and thought-provoking content across print, web, tablet, video, and whatever's next.

-In his spare time, Mosher dabbles in photography, video, web development, and graphic design; bikes around New York City; enjoys snooty craft beers; performs science experiments with (and on) his nieces and nephews; and overshares photos and video of his dog.
+In his spare time, Mosher dabbles in photography, video, web development, and graphic design; bikes around New York City; roughhouses with his dog; and performs science experiments with (and on) an army of nieces and nephews.

-Mosher is available for select freelance journalism opportunities and is open to collaborating on genre-defying, world-changing or utterly crazy projects.
+Mosher is available for freelance opportunities that hit the right marks and is open to collaborating on genre-defying, world-changing, and/or utterly crazy projects.

 - contributed to Wired.com (primarily Wired Science), Wired magazine and served as the community manager of Wired Science Blogs

 - hosted The Countdown, Scientific American's space show on YouTube's official Space Lab channel

 - freelanced for National Geographic News, Scientific American, Popular Mechanics, Txchnologist and other popular science outlets

 - served as editor for The Time Hack project by Matthew Danzico